 When we are meeting someone for the first time, their conception of us is entirely non-existent until they see us with their eyes, hear us speak and engage with our presence.
 Therefore, how we carry ourselves in those moments creates, in part, the entire impression they have of us.*

 Imagine if you will, you are meeting someone for the first time.
 They shift into the room, their hunched shoulders drawn into their chest and their face a cast of inexpression, little obscuring the anxious dance of their eyes.
 When they speak, their voice drowns before it reaches your ears and their handshake has all the life of a corpse.
-Somewhere in the spectrum of this arid interaction you would doubtless feel that this person was, to list a few; untrustworthy, unlikeable, unpleasant and unimpressive.
-This, when coupled with your innate inclination towards confirmation bias, would look for validation of these beliefs in the rest of this persons’ behaviour – and this poor, anxious sod would be forever condemned by your brisk and ruthless judgement.*
+Somewhere in the spectrum of this arid interaction, you would doubtless feel that this person was, to list a few; untrustworthy, unlikeable, unpleasant and unimpressive.
+This, when coupled with your innate inclination towards confirmation bias, would look for validation of these beliefs in the rest of this persons’ behavior – and this poor, anxious sod would be forever condemned by your brisk and ruthless judgment.*

-Now on consider instead, meeting the tall, striding newcomer with the firm grip, smiling eyes and the voice that sails across the room.
-Their face, dressed with emotion has you engaged and intrigued and within seconds you have no doubt decided that this person is likeable, attractive, confident and charismatic.
-And, as with the hapless wreck we met earlier, you would surely look for these beliefs to be validated in the rest of Mr Charming’s behaviour – and they would ride on this wind for the rest of the night.
+Now consider instead, meeting the tall, striding newcomer with the firm grip, smiling eyes and the voice that sails across the room.
+Their face, dressed with emotion has you engaged and intrigued and within seconds you have no doubt decided that this person is likable, attractive, confident and charismatic.
+And, as with the hapless wreck we met earlier, you would surely look for these beliefs to be validated in the rest of Mr Charming’s behavior – and they would ride on this wind for the rest of the night.

 This stuff goes double for meeting women.
 Especially in the sea.

 Now, it would be all too easy to look at each of these examples and conclude that the difference between the two comes down to the innate confidence of each person.
 Of course, this may be true – but in the grand scheme of first impressions, confidence in itself isn’t actually necessary.
 What is necessary is one part skill, nine parts letting go of your bullshit.
 Return to what I mentioned earlier about first impressions being someone’s non-existent idea, upon which your actions impose an idea.
-First impressions are an empty cup, which our behaviour goes to great lengths to fill.
+First impressions are an empty cup, which our behavior goes to great lengths to fill.
 And what does this tell us:

 - If we’re letting ourselves fall short in our first impressions, then what does this say about what we believe about ourselves?